telerik/report-server-docs/reports-management/preview-report.md

 -   MHTML - Renders a report in MHTML.
 The report opens in Internet Explorer.
 The format is shown as Web Archive in the Export drop-down of the report toolbar.

 The preview window uses the [HTML5 Report Viewer](http://docs.telerik.com/reporting/html5-report-viewer "HTML5 Report Viewer") to display the report.

+## Query String Report Parameters

+When previewing a report with parameters, their values can be supplied in the URI.
+Report Server will automatically try to convert the [QueryString](https://msdn.microsoft.com/en-us/library/system.web.httprequest.querystring(v=vs.110).aspx) part of the request to a key-value dictionary and assign it to the report source parameters collection.
+The following list specifies the query parameter features:

+-   **Case insensitive names** – the engine will match the parameter names regardless the casing.
+-   **Cannot have spaces in names** – this restriction is imposed by the report designers so it should be impossible to name a report parameter using spaces in the first place.
+-   **URL-encoded values** – all the special characters and spaces in the parameters must be encoded for using in a URL.
+For example, the spaces for a string value must be replaced with *%20*.

+The feature is useful when sharing a report and need to preview it with certain parameter values instead of using the default ones.
+When the report is previewed in the HTML5 report viewer, every parameter change will also change the current report URL.
+Once all the report parameters are set, the URL in the address bar can be copy/pasted where needed.